wking-io/Fluture/README.md

 Allows Promise-returning functions to be turned into Future-returning functions.

-Takes a function which returns a Promise, and a value, and returns a Future which calls the function with the value to produce the Promise, and resolves with the Promise resolution value, or rejects with the Promise rejection reason.
+Takes a function which returns a Promise, and a value, and returns a Future.
+When forked, the Future calls the function with the value to produce the Promise, and resolves with its resolution value, or rejects with its rejection reason.

 ```js
 const fetchf = Future.fromPromise(fetch);